-Please refer to section above, "Changing your PCP," where we tell you how to change your PCP.
+Please refer to section above, "Option to change your PCP," where we tell you how to change your PCP.
 If there are specific hospitals you want to use, you must find out whether the doctors you will be seeing use these hospitals.